Living Off-Campus

 Comfort with Landlord

-• Current Tenants: Talk to the current tenants or neighbor about their experiences with the landlord and/or management company.
+- Current Tenants: Research the property online and read reviews written by tenants and their guests on their experiences with the landlord and/or management company.

 Use our housing search checklist during your search to help you compare several rentals at once.

-Students can click here to view rental listings on a web browser.
+- Students can click Off-Campus Housing Marketplace to view rental listings on a web browser.

 Signing a Lease